 The historic old Monastery of Saint Dionysius is 18 km away from Litohoro and within walking distance of it and deep inside the forest is the cave where the Saint lived.

-- Our trip attendant shall wear an Ammon Express t-shirt so that he will be recognisable easily
+- Our trip attendant-archaeologist shall wear clothing with the Ammon Express marking so that he/she will be recognisable easily

-- You should be at the departure points 5’ earlier from the time indicated in the schedule.
-The bus cannot remain at designated stops, except for boarding.
+- You should be at the departure point 10΄ before the time indicated in the schedule.
+The bus cannot remain at designated stops, except for boarding

-- Please be punctual in the given meeting times specified by the tour guide of Ammon Express so that the excursion is unforgettable to all participants.
+- Please be consistent with the exact appointment times specified by the Ammon Express escort, so that the excursion will remain unforgettable to all participants

-- Share pictures and comments from your experiences in the excursion.
+- Don’t forget to share pictures and comments from your experience!